Be the Doctor in the Boardroom

 - You will use R in your coursework and either R or other statistical software like SPSS or SAS in your dissertation research.

 - Throughout the program you will enhance your communication skills by reading, discussing, writing, and presenting, both business literature and your own research findings.

 You are encouraged to start thinking about and identifying your research interests early in the program.
 Typically you will refine and reshape your ideas for the dissertation significantly throughout the two years of courses.

 This exposure to research methodology and theory will equip you to undertake applied research, while also gaining the skills to guide doctoral and research professionals employed at your organization.

-Students enrolling in Cohort 4 are eligible for special financial support in a fellowship for a maximum amount of $12,000.
+Students enrolling in Cohort 5 are eligible for special financial support in a fellowship for a maximum amount of $12,000.
 All candidates will be considered automatically upon application and do not need to submit any additional forms or requests.
-See here for more information.
+More information is forthcoming.

 Contact us: email@example.com

 Executive Admissions staff are available via live chat every Tuesday and Thursday from 10:30 am-11:00 am ET to answer your questions.
 Register for an upcoming session to receive an access link via email.

 For prospective students interested in Zicklin’s PhD in Business program, please click here.